K3YOMI/AtmosphericX/README.md

 If you encounter an error regarding a **missing dependency**, you have two options to resolve it.
 You can manually run npm install for the specified dependency.

 	npm install {package_name}

-If you would like to enable https with an ssl certificate, run the command below.
-You may need to insert information regarding the cert but shouldn't take no more than a minute.

-	./generator.sh